nismod/household_microsynth/README.md

 ```
 scripts/run_microsynth.py <region(s)> <resolution>
 ```
-where region can be a one or more local authorities (or England/EngWales) and resolution can be one of: LA, MSOA, LSOA, OA.
-If spaces in the former, enclose the argument in quotes, e.g.
+where region can be a one or more local authorities (or one of England, EnglandWales, GB, UK) and resolution can be one of: LA, MSOA, LSOA, OA.
+If there are spaces in the former, enclose the argument in quotes, e.g.
 ```
 scripts/run_microsynth.py "City of London" OA
 ```